-It’s more sour than sweet, but apple cider vinegar pills are making big headlines as a weight loss supplement and as a solution for controlling blood sugar.
+It’s more sour than sweet, but apple cider vinegar is making big headlines as a weight loss supplement and as a solution for controlling blood sugar.
 On top of that, it’s a popular natural cosmetic for revitalizing skin, scalp, and hair.

 It can be baffling to try to sort through all the apple cider vinegar options out there, so our research team did the legwork for you.
 Here are the best ones on the market, plus in-depth info on the benefits and side effects of apple cider vinegar.